BMIR Labs and Staff

 Ashley is a PhD student focused on understanding the role of race in clinical algorithms.
 She is interested in leveraging social determinants of health data and robust machine learning methods to decrease health disparities exacerbated by race-based algorithms.

-Behzad is a postdoctoral research fellow at Stanford University.
+Behzad is a Biostatistician at Stanford University.
 He received his Ph.D. in Computer Science from Hacettepe University in Turkey, with specializations in machine learning, deep learning, natural language understanding, neural sentiment analysis, and healthcare intelligence.
 His research in the Boussard lab focuses on prolonged opioid use prediction models, and he develops descriptive, predictive, and analytical tools for postoperative pain research using OMOP CDM to promote the timely generation of evidence across multiple populations and settings.

 Malvika received her PhD in Health Informatics from the University of North Carolina at Chapel Hill and previously received her BS in Quantitative Biology from there as well.
 Her dissertation research was on computational phenotyping and drug repurposing from electronic medical records, specifically for breast and oral cancer patients.
 Her primary interest is in developing clinical decision support tools, and in the Boussard lab, she focuses on moving models to point of care.